ekazaev/route-composer/README.md

 In some cases, you may use default finders provided by a library.
 In other cases, when you can have more than one view controller of the same type in the stack, you should implement your own finder.
 There is a version of this protocol called `StackIteratingFinder` that helps to solve iterations in view controller stack and handles it.
-You just have to implement method `isWanted` to answer if it's the view controller router it's looking for or not.
+You just have to implement method `isTarget` to answer if it's the view controller router it's looking for or not.

 *Example of `ProductViewControllerFinder` that can help the router find a `ProductViewController` that presents a particular